 - 2-4 tablespoons sprinkles nonpareils, jimmies, and balls in red and green

 Lay a sheet of foil across the top of each pan (not touching batter).
 The foil keeps the colored dough from browning and keeps the colors vibrant.
-Bake for 15 minutes covered, then remove the foil and complete baking for another 12 minutes or until the top is set.
+Bake for 15 minutes covered in a glass baking pan or 25 minutes in a metal baking pan, Then remove the foil and complete baking for another 12 minutes or until the top is set.
 The top may appear a bit moist, but will firm as the brownies cool.

 Wrap individual brownies in plastic wrap.
 Place stacks of wrapped brownies in freezer weight ziplock bags.
 Brownies can also packed in plastic storage containers with wax paper between layers.
 Be sure there is no wiggle room inside the container.
 Fill empty space between the brownies and the lid with crinkled wax paper.
 For long distance shipping, I recommend shipping White Chocolate Peppermint Christmas Brownies uncut for longer freshness.
 Wrap the entire 8”x8” square of brownies (removed from pan using the foil overhang) first in foil and then in plastic wrap.
 Then insert the wrapped brownies into a freezer weight gallon ziplock bag.
 Include a few plastic knives for cutting.